stastnypremysl/Chatovatko/README.md

 To clone repository, enter to your console:

     git clone https://github.com/stastnypremysl/Chatovatko/

+For deep technical details, please, visit wiki.

 ### Installation of server
 Install MySql14 and run script [`Chatovatko/sql/serverBuildScripts/build.sql`](https://github.com/stastnypremysl/Chatovatko/blob/master/sql/serverBuildScripts/build.sql).
-It is necessary to have `.NET Core 2.1`.
-The [manual](https://www.microsoft.com/net/learn/get-started-with-dotnet-tutorial#install) seems to be useful.
+It is necessary to have `.NET Core 2.1` installed.
+This [manual](https://www.microsoft.com/net/learn/get-started-with-dotnet-tutorial#install) seems to be useful.

 You will need **p12 certificate**.
 You can run this script to generate it: [`Chatovatko/scripts/genarateCert.sh`](https://github.com/stastnypremysl/Chatovatko/blob/master/scripts/genarateCert.sh).